Unusual Options Activity Insight: Purple Innovation | Benzinga

 Unusual Options Activity Insight: Purple Innovation

-Shares of Purple Innovation (NASDAQ:PRPL) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $26.17.
+Purple Innovation (NASDAQ:PRPL) shares experienced unusual options activity on Monday.
+The stock price moved down to $25.1 following the option alert.

 - Option Type: SWEEP